Dr. Josh Olson: Advanced Plastic Surgery Institute

 Enhancing a single aspect of your appearance can inspire you to address other areas you wish to improve.
 Ask Dr. Olson about combining your treatment for a more complete and stunning transformation.

-How much does a breast augmentation cost?
+How much does a breast augmentation cost in Arizona?

 Breast augmentation doesn’t come with a hard-and-fast price tag.
 Instead, the cost varies depending on the surgical technique used, the type of implants used, and even the geographic location of the surgery.
 Patients can expect to pay between about $4,900 and $6,500 for the surgery.
 This varies depending on which implants are used, as saline are less expensive than silicone, and anatomic (gummy bear) implants are more than round silicone implants.
 During your consultation, Dr. Olson provides you with a written quote that reflects the specifics of your own surgery.